Bridgette Martin Hard, PhD

 Dr. Bridgette Hard is an Associate Professor of the Practice in the Department of Psychology and Neuroscience at Duke University.
 She received her PhD in Psychology from Stanford University and completed a postdoctoral fellowship in Developmental Psychology at the University of Oregon.
 Her first professional passion is teaching.
 For 8 years, she led Stanford’s Psychology One Program, where she oversaw the curriculum for Stanford’s introductory psychology course and directed a year-long teacher training program for PhD students and advanced undergraduates to develop their teaching skills and discover creative ways to integrate research and teaching.
 She was awarded Stanford’s highest honor for contributions to undergraduate education: the Lloyd L. Dinkelspiel Award, and also received the Phi Beta Kappa Undergraduate Teaching Award.

 Dr. Hard’s second professional passion is exploring the intersection of psychology and pedagogy: She uses data from the classroom to extend psychological theories and uses insights from psychology to inform new classroom practices.
+She enjoys mentoring undergraduates in research and helping them learn about the classroom through a psychological lens.

 Dr. Hard is also a textbook author and co-organizes two conferences for psychology teachers, the Psychology One Conference and the National Institute on the Teaching of Psychology (NITOP).

-Anna Jenkins is an undergraduate junior, majoring in psychology and minoring in chemistry and German.
+Anna Jenkins is an undergraduate senior, majoring in psychology and minoring in chemistry and German.
 Anna first considered studying psychology after tutoring in the Durham Public School system and for Veritas (with in-patient adolescents).
 She is interested in what motivates students to learn.
 While at Duke she ha

 s interned for Carolina Ear and Hearing Clinic and has been mentored by the Robert Tisch Brain Tumor Center.
 Her experience in these clinical settings has led to an interest in the psychological components of health.
 As a triathlete and a member of the Duke Women’s Rowing team, she is also interested in how stress affects performance.
-Her research in the BRITElab focuses on how students’ beliefs or “mindsets” about stress can affect their well-being in college.
+Her thesis research in the BRITElab focuses on how students’ beliefs or “mindsets” about stress can affect their well-being in college.
 Anna hopes to attend medical school after graduation.

 Nathan “Nate” Liang is a sophomore at Duke University majoring in psychology and neuroscience.
 Nate has long been fascinated by how cognition, behavior and their respective biological underpinnings clarify our still ambiguous understanding of human nature and seeks to better conceptualize the latter principally through research on learning and morality.
 In high school, he first conducted several years of educational psychology research under the guidance of Dr. C. Ryan Kinlaw, psychology professor at Marist College, studying gender stereotypes of academic ability, various models of motivation as well as personality as a predictor of various social and academic achievement outcomes.
 Nate has also maintained a longstanding commitment to educational initiatives—he worked both independently and in local libraries as an academic tutor before college and currently works as a head tutor for Duke’s America Reads/America Counts literacy and mathematics proficiency program.
 As an undergraduate Blue Devil, Nate plans to investigate and elucidate the complex relationships between human personality, character, spirituality and religiosity through the cognitive lens of human learning in BRITElab.
 Nate hopes to ultimately earn a Ph.D. in either cognitive neuroscience or developmental psychology to teach and work as a research professor.